Market Spotlight: Thyroid Cancer

 35 Lift-Off For Lilly In Cancer Genetics With Loxo Buy

 14 Figure 1: Trends in incident cases of thyroid cancer, 2017–26

-19 Figure 2: Pipeline drugs for thyroid cancer in the US
+19 Figure 2: Overview of pipeline drugs for thyroid cancer in the US

 19 Figure 3: Pipeline drugs for thyroid cancer, by company